 Is autism considered a neurological disorder?

-Yes, autism – referred to as Autism Spectrum Disorder – is a neurological disorder which affects the behavior and social skills of children.
-It is caused by brain damage which may occur due to various reasons, such as brain inflammation.
+Yes, autism – or Autism Spectrum Disorder – is a neurological disorder.
+This condition affects the behavior and social skills of children.
+It involves the brain damage which may occur due to various reasons, such as brain inflammation.